gardener-attic/landscape-setup2/README.md

 This repo is also part of the [landscape-setup-template](https://github.com/gardener/landscape-setup-template) project which serves as a configuration template for this installer.
 You can find further information there.

-Finally, the table of contents can be found below in case you want to jump quickly to your favorite part:

 <!-- TOC -->

 - [Gardener Setup Scripts](#gardener-setup-scripts)